Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Khaosan Lane

-Named after a popular street in Bangkok, new Thai bbq joint Khaosan Lane is the place to go for steaming seafood hot pots, sizzling cook-your-own meat and giant fruity cocktails served jugs.
-Stretching down a hidden laneway and lined with rainbow-coloured string lights, the atmosphere is more South East Asia than it is Melbourne.
+This secret spot fits right in along Postal Lane – a food-lover's alley packed with restaurants and a buzzing night life.
+Named after a popular street in Bangkok, new Thai BBQ joint Khaosan Lane is the place to go for steaming seafood hot pots, sizzling cook-your-own meat and giant fruity cocktails served jugs.
+With its rainbow-coloured string lights and neon decor, the atmosphere is more South East Asia than it is Melbourne.
 To add to the party vibes, live music kicks off at 8.30pm every night.

 Group of 4 sitting at a table next to neon art work.
 Table has lot's of food on it including Korean BBQ style meats.